Do you want an easy handbook to reduce cart abandonment? In this article, we will share an easy handbook to reduce cart abandonment.

 Once the customer enters the checkout flow, the customer cannot browse to any other page.
 Once the customer completes the purchase, he can browse through the website.

 You do not want to lose customers, who are ready to make the payment but can’t as the preferred payment options are not there.
 Try to include all the major payment options.
 The most common options are card payments including debit and credit.
 Cash On Delivery is also a popular payment option.

 Having multiple payments ensures that the customer is able to complete the purchase.
 You can also come up with different ways to entice the customer to make the purchase.
 You can offer an easy EMI option, No Cos EMI option.
 You can even partner with the popular banks to get an extra discount to the customer who pays using their card.

 Losing customers because of a lack of payment options is the last thing that you want in your business.

 Many times visitors do not convert in a single visit.
 One of the important techniques to use push notifications is to re-engage users at the right time.
 Re-engage with customers in a timely manner to reduce cart abandonment.
 You can use browser push notification services to re-engage with the user.
 Using push notifications you can effectively reduce cart abandonment.
 There are multiple ways you can re-engage with customers once they add the product to their cart:

 - Send Message: When customers add a product to the cart, you can send an onsite message to remind him of the product in the cart.

-- Show Cart At Top: Once customer adds the product to the cart, highlight the cart at the top when the customer browses the website.
+- Show Cart At Top: Once a customer adds the product to the cart, highlight the cart at the top when the customer browses the website.
 This way the customer will be reminded that his product is still in the cart.

 - Onsite Messenger: You can start a conversion on messenger and see if they are facing any issue with the checkout process.
-This way you will know beforehand about any issue and resolve the same and customer will not abandon the cart.
+This way you will know beforehand about any issue and resolve the same and the customer will not abandon the cart.